narroarrow/SOEN390/README.md

 ## Project Architecture and Info :gear:

 The project was built using the "Client - Server" architecture style, which essentially divides the frontend files (client) fron the backend files (server).
-Further information is provided the READMEs of both client and server folders, found in the src file.
+Further information is provided the READMEs of both client and server folders.

 ## Team Members :technologist: